Short Day Hikes

 The Pillsbury trailhead is immediately left of the trail register at the rear of the parking area.
-The trail starts off going West and descends for .1 miles to cross Miami River (more like a brook at this point).
+The trail starts off going West and descends for .1 miles to cross Miami River (more like a brook most of the year, but can get boisterous after a big rain event).
 After crossing the river, the next mile’s grade varies from moderate to steep.
 At 1.3 miles there is an indistinct trail junction at the base of a steep rock area.
 (The side trail is to the right and in poor condition).
 The main trail takes you over the steep rocks and to the fire tower.
 From the fire tower one can see Snowy Mt., Cedar River flow, and West Canada Lakes Wilderness Area, among other views.

 Total Driving Time: About 2 hours and 30 min.